-Figure 3: Kyrgyzstan Trade Partners, Potential Trade, 2010, bn euros
+Figure 3: Kyrgyzstan Trade Partners, Potential Trade, 2010, bn EUR

 To concentrate on potential trade of Kyrgyzstan with other TRACECA countries, it is necessary to mention that it is unbalanced (see Table 4 below).
-According to the estimates, the tonnage of imported goods to Kyrgyzstan exceeded that of exported goods more than 3 times.
-In 2010 the most considerable inflow of (completely and partially) containerizable goods to Kyrgyzstan was due to Kazakhstan (see Figure 4).
+According to the estimates, the tonnage of imported goods to Kyrgyzstan exceeded that of exported goods by more than 3 times.
+In 2010, the most considerable inflow of containerizable goods (completely and partially) to Kyrgyzstan was due to Kazakhstan (see Figure 4).
 This trade is, obviously, circulating along the North-South corridor.
-Therefore, keeping Kazakhstan aside of this analysis, one could easily notice that the trade of Kyrgyzstan in potentially containerizable goods with Europe, West TRACECA, Turkey, Caucasus and Central Asia (Turkmenistan, Uzbekistan and Tajikistan) could be balanced: in 2010, e.g., Kyrgyzstan imported from these countries 216.0 and exported 170.9 th tones.
+Therefore, keeping Kazakhstan separate from this analysis, one could easily notice that the trade of Kyrgyzstan in potentially containerizable goods with Europe, West TRACECA, Turkey, Caucasus and Central Asia (Turkmenistan, Uzbekistan and Tajikistan) could be balanced: for example, in 2010, Kyrgyzstan imported from these countries 216.0 and exported 170.9 thousand tonnes.